aminaalavi/AI-Projects/Agentic_commerce_agents_with_guardrails/README.md

 👉 The saved example run shows a case where **the guardrail fails**, meaning the transaction is **blocked before payment** — demonstrating how the system prevents untrustworthy or unsafe operations.
 Some modules (like web search and transactions) are **simulated** for demonstration purposes.

----

-## 1. Environment Setup
-This cell installs dependencies, loads API keys (OpenAI, Tavily), and initializes the session for the multi-agent orchestration.